-The official Florida Prescription Drug Price website provides 2018 prices for the 150 most commonly used prescription drugs in FL.
-Consumer Health Ratings found large price variation among pharmacies in one sample city, ranging from $14 to $1509 (at the so-called Discount pharmacy) for the same drug Olanzapine (10 mg); similarly Coumadin or Warfarin prices ranged from $18 to a $44 per prescription.
+The official Florida Prescription Drug Price website helps consumers easily compare 2019 prices for the 150 most commonly used prescription drugs in FL.
+Consumer Health Ratings found large price variation among pharmacies.
+Here’s an example: In Miami-Dade County, April prices ranged from $42 to $1079 for the same drug Olanzapine (10 mg); similarly Coumadin or Warfarin 2 mg prices ranged from $4 to a $43 per prescription.
 In other cases, pharmacy prices might be nearly identical to each other.
-Drugs vary by city, include Abilify, Azor, Byetta, Chantix, Humalog, Januvia, Lunesta, Metoprolol, Nasonex, Nexium, Plavix, Restasis, Tamiflu and more.
+Drugs vary by city, include Abilify, Azor, Byetta, Chantix, Humalog, Januvia, Lunesta, Metoprolol, Nasonex, Nexium, Restasis, Tamiflu and more.
 One of the few pharmacy cost comparison sites left in the US.
 Unfortunately high priced, heavily advertised brand names that were the best-selling drugs in 2018 (Humira, Eliquis, Revlimid, Opdivo, Keytruda, Enbrel, Herceptin, Avastin, Rituxan, Xarelto, Eylea, Remicade, Prevnar 13, Stelara, and Lyrica) are not included.
 Updated monthly.

 Michigan’s website at michigandrugprices.com gives consumers the ability to search prescription drug prices by city or by zip code.
-Durgs are listed if Medicaid paid for them recently (dates to 2018).
+Drugs are listed if Medicaid paid for them recently (dates to 2019).
 One hundred fifty (150) drugs such as Abilify, Advair, Effexor, Insulin, Lexapro, Lipitor, Lisinopril, Nexium, Olanzapine, Paxil, Prevacid, ProAir HFA, Singulair.
 Includes CVS, Henry Ford, Kroger, Meijer, Rite Aid, Target, Walgreens Pharmacies.
 Pricing from Medicaid payments, updated monthly

 Maryland’s Attorney General’s office formerly provided a pharmacy price check for 26 common drugs beginning in 2004.
 Site was very easy to use and allowed consumers to select up to 6 drugs to compare prices.
-Unfortunately, The Drug Price Finder website was discontinued in early 2010.
+Unfortunately, the Drug Price Finder website was discontinued in early 2010.
 Please let Consumer Health Ratings know if it is reactivated or replaced.

 New Hampshire’s prescription drug cost compare site is no longer operating.
 It was formerly called “Medicine Cabinet”.
 This new page offers some resources for being able to afford prescription medications.

 About 90 prescription drugs used to be listed at this Vermont government site (Office of Attorney General of VT), where consumers could compare medication drug prices.
 Launched in 2007, unfortunately, some time after 2010 the Drug Price Finder service was discontinued.
 Formerly at atg.state.vt.us